percona/pg_tde/documentation/docs/install.md

 === "Package manager"

-    Currently only DEB packages are available.
+    Currently only DEB packages for Ubuntu 22.04 are available.
 If you are running RPM-based operating system, consider [building the extension from source](#build-from-source) or [running it in Docker](#run-in-docker)

     1. Download the latest [release package](https://github.com/Percona-Lab/postgres-tde-ext/releases)